Analysis | The surge of migration presents an unexpected challenge for Biden and his team

 Homeland Security Secretary Alejandro Mayorkas this past week said the country is on pace for the highest number of individuals crossing the border in 20 years.
 Administration officials say they are sending back non-asylum-seeking adults, following a public health order that was adopted by the previous administration during the pandemic.
 They also have sent back some families with children, although due to Mexico’s inability to handle these families near the border, a majority were allowed to remain in the country in February.

 The administration is not sending back unaccompanied minors, and as of Thursday there were an estimated 14,000 in U.S. hands.
-The administration is trying to expedite the process of moving them from the custody of Customs and Border Protection officials and into the hands of the Department of Health and Human Services and then, to the extent possible, to relocate them with families or sponsors in the United States.
+The administration is trying to expedite the process of moving them from the custody of Customs and Border Protection officials and into the hands of the Department of Health and Human Services and, then, to the extent possible, to relocate them with families or sponsors in the United States.

 Republicans, who have had no effective message to counter to the administration’s coronavirus relief package, have seized on the surge of migration to pummel Biden as favoring open borders.
 The administration is furiously working to prevent that from sticking.
 But this administration is also under pressure from the left to demonstrate that it is more humane than the Trump administration, and that has added to the pressure to deal as quickly and effectively as possible with the situation.